 So I checked her in today around 1:30pm and the plan of attack is to manage the pain and try to determine its cause.
 The puzzling condition is that piercing, excruciating pain is the only symptom.
 No fever, no nausea, no vomiting, no heartburn, no radiating pain.
 She has an appetite, and can eat and drink normally.
 Possibilities include hernia, gastritis, diverticulitis, ulcer, and omental torsion.
 The plan is to try to eliminate each of these one at a time.

 Thank you all for your prayers and concern.
-Special thanks to our incredible staff for picking up the slack this week and covering for both Karen and I. My worries are many right now, but the well being of the restaurant is the least of them.
+Special thanks to our incredible staff for picking up the slack this week and covering for both Karen and I. Another thanks for sharing the info and advice found on https://luminas.com/real-time-pain-relief/ with us, it really made our time more conformable.
+My worries are many right now, but the well being of the restaurant is the least of them.
 I will use this forum to continue to keep updates published.
 I wish I could answer your calls, but trust that I appreciate your effort, which translates into concern for Karen and me.